 The primary evaluator for most teachers will be the school principal or assistant principal or education director who will be responsible for the overall evaluation process, including assigning summative ratings.
-Some districts/APSEPs may also decide to use complementary observers to assist the primary evaluator.
-Complementary observers are certified educators.
-They may have specific content knowledge, such as department heads or curriculum coordinators.
-Complementary observers must be fully trained as evaluators in order to be authorized to serve in this role.
+Natchaug may also decide to use complementary observers to assist the primary evaluator.
+Complementary observers are certified educators and may include the Director of School Programs, Assistant Director of School Programs, or a Principal from another site.
+They must be fully trained as evaluators in order to be authorized to serve in this role.
 In APSEPs, clinical supervisors who hold the appropriate license for their role and who have been fully trained as evaluators of educators, may serve as complementary observers for educators that have both educational and clinical responsibilities within the educational program.